seanpetz/PetzingerPortfolioSite/README.md

 # PetzingerPortfolioSite

-My project is a portfolio site for my two different possible career paths.
-Graphic Design and Developer.
-I used flexbox to organize content areas as well as an expanding and collapsing navbar for various media.
-The expanding and collapsing is made possible with two media queries.
-I have used javascript for my "Contact Me" page as well as for my lightbox portfolio.
-Originally I had intended to create a slideshow for the homepage but once I did I didn't care for the constant movement.
-I opted to do the lightbox as my javascript requirement instead.
+Sean Petzinger
+Web Development Course I – codeKY
+Summer 2022

+My project is a visually appealing portfolio site for my two possible career paths.
+Graphic Designer and Web Developer.
+Open the index.html file to get started...
+•	I used media queries to adjust my layout based on size
+•	CSS Feature: Navigation menu that expands and collapses
+•	CSS Feature: Flexbox organizes content based on media size
+•	Javascript Feature: Created a “Contact Me” form
+•	Javascript Feature: Created a lightbox on the “Graphic Designer” page using javascript